The most important concepts in ilert are explained on this page.

 ilert is a platform for alerting, on-call management and status pages.
-It helps teams to reduce response times to critical alerts by extending monitoring and ticketing tools with reliable alerting, automatic escalations, on-call schedules and other features to support the incident response process, such as communicating with stakeholders, updating status pages or creating tickets in external incident management tools.
+It helps teams to reduce response times to critical alerts by extending monitoring, ticketing tools and other alert sources with reliable alerting, automatic escalations, on-call schedules and other features to support the incident response process, such as communicating with users and stakeholders, updating status pages or creating tickets in external incident management tools.
 The most important concepts are explained in the following sections.

 An alert is an issue that requires immediate attention and needs to be resolved.
 Alerts are created by an alert source and immediately trigger the notification process using the alert source's escalation policy.